'No city anymore': Mariupol survivors take train to safety

 “I don’t know anything about them,” she said.
 “My mother, grandmother, grandfather and father.
 They don’t even know that we have left.

-Seeing her tears, her 15-year-old son kissed her over and over, offering comfort.
+Seeing her tears, her 13-year-old son kissed her over and over, offering comfort.

 Mariupol authorities say nearly 10% of the city’s population of 430,000 have fled over the past week, risking their lives in convoys out.